mrozycki/rustmas/webapi/DEPLOYMENT.md

 1. Lights connected through [pico-w-neopixel-server](http://github.com/krzmaz/pico-w-neopixel-server)
 2. Light positions captured and stored in a CSV file
 3. (recommended) Raspberry Pi to control the lights.
-You can use any computer to run Rustmas lights, but the instructions below were written with a Raspberry Pi running Raspbian in mind.
+You can use any computer to run Rustmas, but the instructions below were written with a Raspberry Pi running Raspbian in mind.

 Getting and building the code